msys2/msys2.github.io/web/docs/environments.md

 # Environments

-MSYS2 comes with different environments/subsystems and the first thing you have to decide is which one to use.
+MSYS2 comes with different environments and the first thing you have to decide is which one to use.
 The differences among the environments are mainly environment variables, default compilers/linkers, architecture, system libraries used etc. If you are unsure, go with **UCRT64**.